Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Results

-\paragraph{Purposes.} We further looked at how apps claimed to be using the data that they collect. \autoref{fig:pt-vs-purpose} presents a snapshot of the purposes associated with data collection, as identified from privacy labels and privacy policies.
-As a reminder, apps may collect data that is both linked and not linked (anonymized).
-Additionally, data may be collected for multiple purposes.
+\paragraph{\textbf{Purposes.}} We look at how apps claim to use the data they collect. \autoref{fig:pt-vs-purpose} presents a snapshot of the purposes associated with data collection, as identified from privacy labels and privacy policies.
+As a reminder, apps may collect both linked and not linked (anonymized) data.
+Additionally, apps may collect data for multiple purposes.
 For example, an app may collect your \textit{Location} in an anonymized manner to personalize user experience (\textit{Product Personalization}) and in an identifiable manner to help advertisers and agencies tailor the advertisements they display (\textit{Third Party Advertising}).

-We find that apps most commonly stated that the data they collect is used for \textit{App Functionality} ($94\%$; $n=484,678$) and \textit{Analytics} ($82\%$; $n=424,628$) according to either, their privacy labels and their privacy policies.
-Fewer apps stated that they used data for \textit{Product Personalization} ($45\%$; $n=231,152$), \textit{Developer Advertising} ($39\%$; $n=202,049$), or \textit{Third Party Advertising} ($38\%$; $n=195,071$).
-Apps are more likely to associate their data collection as being beneficial to the end user and the app itself, than they are to associate with their advertising and marketing practices.
+We find greater agreement between privacy labels and privacy policies for apps that collect data for \textit{App Functionality} and \textit{Analytics}.
+Of the 161,587 apps indicated in their privacy label that apps collect data linked to users for \textit{App Functionality}, 81\% ($n=130,108$) also included a corresponding statement in their privacy policy.
+Similarly, of the 105,729 apps that stated in their privacy label that they collect data linked to users for \textit{Analytics}, 68\% ($n=71,883$) also included a corresponding statement in their privacy policy (Fig.~\ref{fig:pt-vs-purpose}; bottom half; left plot; yellow bars 1 \& 2; hatches).

-We also find greater agreement between privacy labels and privacy policies for apps that stated they collect data for \textit{App Functionality} and \textit{Analytics}.
-Of the 103,548 apps indicated in their privacy label that they collect data linked to users for \textit{App Functionality}, 67\% ($n=69,795 \pm 34,170$) also included a corresponding statement in their privacy policy.
-Similarly, of the 114,974 apps who stated in their privacy label that they collect data linked to users for \textit{Analytics}, 61\% ($n=69,765 \pm 33,342$) also included a corresponding statement in their privacy policy.
-Recall that the reported uncertainty is also exacerbated by considering the high-level data practice (see~\autoref{tab:primary-conversion}).
-Regardless, even considering uncertainty, we found the highest overlap for these two purposes.
+We find notable discrepancies in developers' reporting of \textit{Third-party Advertising} in their privacy policies and on the App Store.
+Considering data collection that is linked to users (Fig.~\ref{fig:pt-vs-purpose}; left plot; bar 4), 139,765 apps exclusively declare this purpose in their privacy policies (top half) and do not report this practice on the App Store.
+Our findings are concerning since this is a lower bound.
+Privacy policies link to third-party policies instead of including details here.
+The results indicate that developers focus on their app's data collection practices when filling out privacy labels without considering third parties.
+We further highlight the problem of incomplete labeling with examples in~\S\ref{sec:case-studies} and \autoref{sec:case-studies-policies}.